-I am blessed with two happy, silly, golden retrievers (Sam and Oakley) who have been an inspiration for the veterinarian I want to become.
-I recently lost my one golden you see in lots of the pictures named Moe to osteosarcoma, a bone cancer.
-It has opened room for my new puppy Sam (more pictures coming soon).
+I am blessed with two happy, silly, golden retrievers (Sam and Sherman) who have been an inspiration for the veterinarian I want to become.
 My animals have comforted me in difficult times and taught me new things about living for the moment.
 I also have a cat named Dizzy, adopted from the Calgary Humane Society, and I love her quirks.
-I have an amazing human in my life, too, who you may see around the clinic (Jeff’s bio below).
+I have an amazing human family in my life, too, who you may see around the clinic as the clinic manager (Jeff’s bio below).
 His support has been unmeasurable as I have pursued my dreams.
 We have an amazing daughter named Fiona who at the time of editing is 23 months and an energetic son named Ethan who is now 11 months.
 You don’t really see the world until you see it through the eyes of developing kids.
 They have already taught me so much.

 My passion is making a stress-free experience at the vet clinic for both you and your pet.
-As your veterinarian you can expect an open, judgement free zone where you can ask all the questions you want.
+As your veterinarian, you can expect an open, judgment-free zone where you can ask all the questions you want.
 I believe in offering you options and choice in care as nobody knows your pet better than you do.

 It is always an honour when someone selects me to be their veterinarian.
 I hope to meet you soon!